What Is DHA (Docosahexaenoic Acid)?

 - LEARN MORE About DHA for Pregnant and Nursing Women

-- A workshop sponsored by the National Institutes of Health and International Society for the Study of Fatty Acids and Lipids (NIH/ISSFAL), a joint Expert Committee of the World Health Organization and Food and Agriculture Organization (WHO/FAO) and the Child Health Foundation have all recommended the inclusion of DHA and ARA in infant nutrition products.
+- A workshop sponsored by the International Society for the Study of Fatty Acids and Lipids (ISSFAL), a joint Expert Committee of the World Health Organization and Food and Agriculture Organization (WHO/FAO) and the Child Health Foundation have all recommended the inclusion of DHA and ARA in infant nutrition products.
 Given the limited and highly variable formation from dietary precursors and because of their critical role in normal retinal and brain development, DHA and ARA should be considered conditionally essential during early development.
 “There can be little doubt about the essentiality of DHA and ARA for the brain” in early life1.

 - LEARN MORE About DHA for Infants